 Darrell Kelemen holds a Master Peace Officer License as well as other specialized certificates that include Drug Interdiction, Undercover Narcotic Investigation, Arrest-Search-Seizure, Computer Crimes Investigation, Internet Fraud, Family Violence Investigation, Sexual Assault Investigation, Child Abuse Investigation, Identity Theft Investigation, Behavioral Analysis, Statement Analysis, Crime Analysis, Intoxilyzer Operator, Crystal Reports Data Analysis Software, Field Training Officer and Police Instructor.

 He obtained his Bachelor’s Degree in Criminal Justice/Police Science in 1998 from Sam Houston State University in Huntsville, Texas.
-He is currently pursuing his Master Degree from Sam Houston State University in Law Enforcement Leadership and Management.
+He obtained a Masters Degree from Sam Houston State University in Criminal Justice Leadership and Management in August of 2018.
 He is assigned to the Police Department's Support Services Division as the Bureau Commander/Reserve Captain.
 The duties of this position include supervision of the Department's communication center, records operation, the analysis of crime patterns, statistical reports, mandated reports, website maintenance, and the department's reserve police officer unit.
 He is a system administrator over the Department's multi-agency Records Management Reporting Software (Superion), and he provides software training to numerous law enforcement agencies in the area.